-Once you've uploaded two to three weeks of noise recordings or returned your completed diary sheets, we will review the evidence and decide whether further action is necessary.
+Once you've returned two to three weeks of completed diary sheets, we will review the evidence and decide whether further action is necessary.

 We'll contact you to discuss the next steps.
 This may involve visits from an officer to witness the noise directly.
 In some cases noise recording equipment may be installed instead.
 This will be to gather further evidence and to establish whether formal action should be taken.

 It's imortant your diary sheets are accurate!
 If we visit on three separate occasions and a nuisance cannot be detected, the case will be closed and no further action can be taken.

 If the council determine there is a nuisance, we'll consider the most appropriate course of action.
 This could involve using anti-social behaviour powers, or a noise abatement notice could be served on the person responsible for the noise.

 A noise abatement notice is a legal document that requests the recipient to reduce, limit or stop the noise that is causing the problem within a certain time period.
 Please be aware that an appeal against an abatement notice can be submitted to the Magistrates’ Court, in which case you may be required to give evidence as a witness.

 Once a notice is served, it's a criminal offence to continue to cause a ‘statutory nuisance’ after the time period has expired.
 We can prosecute and/or seize noise making equipment if we witness a breach of the notice.

 If you don't wish to involve the Council or we're unable to help with your case, you may choose to take your own action.